spectrum-finance/docs/docs/3-user-guides/ergo/how-to-redeem-liquidity.md

 sidebar_position: 4
 ---

-# How to redeem liquidity
+# How to Redeem liquidity

 1. First head to the main DEX page https://app.ergodex.io/pool